I want to work for Human Rights Watch. How can I find out about vacancies?

 HRW is neither equipped nor authorized to provide personal tax advice.
 Employees are responsible for obtaining personal tax advice and paying all applicable taxes deriving from their employment with HRW.

-May I apply for more than one internship?
+Can I apply for more than one internship?

 Yes, you are welcome to apply for additional opportunities.
 For each listing that you are interested in, please send in a separate application.